jayhuang75/gin-jwt-middleware/README.md

 app.Use(auth.JWTAuthMiddleware(encoded, YOUR_SECRET)
 ```

-- encoded is a boolen: if your the JWT secret is encoded
+- encoded is a boolen: if your JWT secret is encoded
 - YOUR_SECRET: Your JWT secret, here you can use the env variable